hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 ## <a name="one-dc"></a>Deployment Topology within One Datacenter

 This section explains how to deploy a Vault open source cluster in one datacenter.
-Once a Vault cluster is running succesfully within one datacenter, move on to deploying Vault Enterprise across [multiple datacenters](#multi-dc).
+Once a Vault cluster is running successfully within one datacenter, move on to deploying Vault Enterprise across [multiple datacenters](#multi-dc).

 ### Reference Diagram